Sonnet 374

 For those who loved her knew it was her time;

-I paid respects though I was far away
+I sent respects though I was far away—

 Lost in another land, another rhyme.

-She was both mentor and a precious friend;
+She was my mentor and a precious friend;

-The letter came to me a bit too late
+The letter reached me but a breath too late

 While she was softly closing heaven’s gate;